 While living in Paris, he played extensively with drummer Aldo Romano.
 This led to recordings and European concerts and jazz festivals.
 Miller later joined the faculty of Berklee College of Music in Boston and recorded Sides with saxophonist George Garzone.
 He also played in a quartet with fellow guitarist Mick Goodrick.
 In 2005, Miller released his first solo recording Trio, which has received critical acclaim.
 Recently, Miller has released his most personal recording to date, Trio Vol. 2, and he is performing his latest music throughout the US and abroad.
 His recent performances include concerts and festivals with Paul Motian, Randy Brecker, Mark Turner, Terri Lyne Carrington, Gary Thomas, Gary Husband, George Duke, Chris Cheek, Keith Carlock, among others.
 He is currently cowriting a music harmony book with Mick Goodrick to be released in 2008, while also composing new pieces for his next recording.

-Guitarists should have at least one year of playing experience and the ability to play some chords on the guitar.
+Completion of Music Foundations or Music Theory 101 or equivalent knowledge and experience is required.
+Students should have at least one year of playing experience and the ability to play some chords on the guitar.
 Guitar tablature and chord blocks, in addition to traditional notation, will be used throughout the course.

 Berklee Jazz Guitar Chord Dictionary by Rick Peckham, Berklee Press/Hal Leonard